arianeschad/MBQN/README.md

 The package provides the basic function: `mbqn()` which does quantile normalization or mean balance quantile normalization of a matrix object.
 The matrix may contain NAs.
 The argument `FUN` is used to select between classical quantile normalization, and mean or median balanced quantile normalization.

 ## Examples
-Generate simple matrix, apply median-balanced quantile normalization, generate boxplot of normalized features
+1. Generate simple matrix, apply median-balanced quantile normalization, generate boxplot of normalized features and check for rank invariant (RI) or nearly rank invariant (NRI) features:

 `mtx <-  matrix(c(5,2,3,NA,4,1,4,2,3,4,6,NA),ncol=3)`<br/>
 `mtx.norm <- mbqn(x = mtx, FUN = median)`<br/>
 `mbqn.boxplot(mtx.norm)`<br/>
-`mbqn.check_saturation()`
+`mbqn.check_saturation(mtx,FUN = median,low_thr = 0.1, filename = "simple_mtx",feature_index = 1)`

-This example will download data from the PRIDE repository, normalize the data, identifies RI/NRI features, and give graphical output.
+2. This example will download data from the PRIDE repository, normalize the data, identifies RI/NRI features, and give graphical output.
 The example is found in folder /installationpath/mbqn/examples/.

 `example1(3)`